grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 ### Execution on AWS m5.24xlarge

 To test the network throughput we have written a [file uploading script](https://github.com/loadimpact/k6-hardware-benchmark/blob/master/scripts/file-upload.js).
-We have executed this test for only 1 minute to minimize the data-transfer costs.
+We have executed this test for only 1 minute to minimize the data transfer costs.
 In 1 minute, k6 managed to transfer 36 GB of data with 1000 VUs.

 <div class="code-group">